kjetkv/nettbureauCase/README.md

 # nettbureauCase
-Instructions on how to run the project is included in the *Backend* folder.
+Instructions on how to run the project is included in the *Backend* and *Frontend* folders.